Influenza Pseudovirus Reagents for Neutralization Assays and More

 Influenza A & B Pseudotyped Viral Particles

-Influenza Reporter Virus Particles (RVPs) are a ready-to-use substitute for live influenza virus in infectivity and neutralization assays.
-These non-replicative, pseudotyped virus-like particles are ideal for vaccine developers and other influenza researchers—and RVPs for even the most pathogenic strains are safe for your BSL-2 lab.
+Influenza Reporter Virus Particles (RVPs) are ready-to-use pseudoviruses that substitute for live influenza virus in infectivity and neutralization assays.
+These non-replicative, pseudotyped virus-like particles are ideal for vaccine developers and other influenza researchers—and RVPs for even the most pathogenic strains like H5N1 are safe for your BSL-2 lab.

 RVPs display strain-specific hemagglutinin (HA) and neuraminidase (NA) proteins on a heterologous viral core.
 Their modified genome expresses a convenient GFP or luciferase reporter gene that produces a quantitative readout of infectivity that’s easy to detect on standard instruments.